-SOLAR CHARGING STATIONCategory: 2017, Climate, Current, EcoCity Edmonton, Grant
+SOLAR CHARGING STATIONCategory: 2017, Climate, Completed, EcoCity Edmonton Grant Program, Grant

 The Hromada Housing Co-operative is installing an off-grid solar charging station in their garden shed as part of their plan to replace all of their yard maintenance implements (lawnmowers, trimmers, leaf blowers, etc.) with battery operated machines.
 According to a U.S. EPA report, a new gas powered mower emits the equivalent amount of greenhouse gases in 1 hour of operation as 11 new cars for 1 hour of driving (average of 88 lbs carbon emissions per season).